OpenStack Rocky Deployment Guide

 $ yum install openstack-tempest

-2. Initializing the Directories
+2. Initialize the directories.

 $ tempest init mytest